 This post includes a brief plot summary and an explanation about the ending of the film Arrival (2016).
 Why did Louise’s husband leave her?
 Beware of spoilers.

-Directed by Denis Villeneuve, the 2016 sci-fi film stars Amy Adams as Louise Banks, Jeremy Renner as Ian Donnelly and Forest Whitaker as Colonel Weber.
+Directed by Denis Villeneuve, the 2016 sci-fi film is based on “Story Of Your Life”, a 1998 novel of written by Ted Chiang.
+The film stars Amy Adams as Louise Banks, Jeremy Renner as Ian Donnelly and Forest Whitaker as Colonel Weber.
+Today’s post is solely based on the film, not the novel.

 Arrival (2016) – Plot Summary